sourcegraph/about/handbook/people-ops/hiring.md

    - All interviewers submit written feedback independently before being able to see feedback from other interviewers.
    - We maintain a consistent hiring decision process for all candidates.

+## Job descriptions

+Each job description lists qualifications (requirements) and nice-to-haves.
+If you are unsure if you meet our qualifications, please apply.

+We avoid listing "years of experience" as a qualification because time is only an indirect measure of what we really care about: skills and maturity.
+Our team contains highly motivated and productive members who've joined immediately after high school/university or after 10+ years of working at some of the best companies.

 ## Sharing feedback

 We don't share specific reasons or feedback if we decide not to move forward in our hiring process with a candidate.